Many people worry about smartwatches and wonder if they are safe to wear.

 Another consideration is the heart rate and blood pressure tracking and evaluation features, which can be used to detect possible heart-related diseases early on.

 Let’s not forget that smartwatches are now starting to consider our mental wellbeing, too.
 Some can pick up on rising stress levels and offer us management tools and/or prompt us to take a moment for a breathing or meditation exercise.
+New blood pressure watches could even track and monitor your blood pressure on the go.
+Fall detection is a feature that integrated into most high-end smartwatches like the Samsung Galaxy Watch 4 and Apple Watch 6 and Apple Watch 7.

 Concerns about smartwatches and data security